manu-thomas-87/digital-menu/README.md

 ## Digital Menu

 ### Projects
-- ASP .NET Web API - REST API to handle the required CURD operations of the digital menu end points.
+- ASP .NET Web API - REST API to handle the required CRUD operations of the digital menu end points.
 - Angular Web App - It will show the digital menu details which serverd from the Web API.

 ### Configuration